NETWAYS/check_hp_firmware/README.md

 ## Installation

-This is a golang project, either download the binary from the releases:
+This is a Golang project, either download the binary from the releases:

 https://github.com/NETWAYS/check_hp_firmware/releases